How Likely am I to get Cervical Cancer?

 The HPV vaccines have been proven to be effective to help protect against cervical cancer.1,3

-Everyone aged 9 years or older could be vaccinated, regardless of gender, sexual orientation, or relationship status.
+HPV vaccination is recommended for people aged 9 years or older, regardless of gender, sexual orientation, or relationship status.
 Even if you have already been exposed to HPV, the vaccine can still help protect against the cancer-causing HPV types you may not have.1

 In addition to vaccination, it is crucial to undergo regular screening tests to detect any changes in the cervix early, before they develop into cancer.4